How to Open a Thai Bank Account as a Foreigner

 Therefore, if you visit a bank and things don’t work out for you, then simply try another branch.
 Remember to be polite with staff as well.
 Banking in Thailand is often frustrating, yet becoming mad will probably end up wasting your time.

 Not every bank in Thailand is equal.
 Some are frequently crowded with customers.
-Others are highly bureaucratic if you’re a foreigner.
-And a few of them lack customer service standards
+Others are bureaucratic as a foreigner.
+And a few of them lack basic customer service standards.

 We’ll start off with Thailand’s biggest banks.
 Conveniently, they’re also the easiest ones to open an account with if you’re a foreigner.